kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 - Bk2: Ch1

 ### Q175
-A 1-year-old infant of African origin has had an umbilical hernia since birth.
+A 1-year-old infant of African origin has had an *umbilical hernia* since birth.
 He is asymptomatic.
-#### Answer: A. Conservative management - ?
+#### Answer: A. Conservative management - TRUE
+- **NOTE** Umbilical hernias in young children should be treated conservatively as most resolve spontaneously
+- Surgical repair should be reserved for those children in whom the hernia has not resolved by the age of 3 years and the fascial defect is > 1.5 cm in diameter
+- They should then undergo a repair similar to the ‘vest over pants’ Mayo repair used for repair of paraumbilical hernias in adults

 ### Q176
 A 38-year-old man presents to the outpatients department with a femoral hernia which is non-tender and with no evidence of strangulation or obstruction.
 He wants to have it repaired.
-#### Answer: C. Mayo's operation 'vest over pants' - ?
+#### Answer: C. Mayo's operation 'vest over pants' - *FALSE* = F. Repair via high inguinal (Lotheissen) approach
+- Royal College of Surgeons recommends the high inguinal approach for elective repair of *femoral hernias*, except in thin females, where a low crural approach is advised

 ### Q177
 A fit and well 32-year-old man develops bilateral inguinal hernias which are increasing in size and becoming unsightly.
 He has not had any abdominal surgery previously.
-#### Answer: B. Laparoscopic repair - ?
+#### Answer: B. Laparoscopic repair - TRUE
+- Laparoscopic repair of inguinal hernias is recommended for the management of bilateral inguinal hernias
+	- Unless there are any contraindications present

 Q178-180: Theme: Treatment of Urinary Tract Infections